cvm1912/Stripe-RecurringPayments/README.md

-# Stripe Subscription App
+# Stripe customer App
-This project integrates Stripe recurring subscriptions using Node.js, Express, MongoDB (Mongoose), and Stripe Checkout.
+This project integrates Stripe recurring customers using Node.js, Express, MongoDB (Mongoose), and Stripe Checkout.

 What each does: